Fragility of $\mathcal{Z}_2$ topological invariant characterizing triplet excitations in a bilayer kagome magnet: Linear versus quadratic band touchings

 where

 $\Omega_\Gamma(k)$ has a maximum for $k=2^{-1/4}k_0$, where it diverges as

 for $D' + D'' \to 0$.
 Furthermore, the $\Omega_\Gamma(k)$ vanishes for both $k \ll k_0$ and $k \gg k_0$:

 The maximum of the Berry curvature forms a ring around the $\Gamma$ point.
 The ring is nicely seen for the lowest two bands in Fig.~\ref{fig:berrysCurvature}.
-This behavior is unlike the linear band touching, as there the Berry curvature is concentrated at the $K$-points which will touch.
+This behavior is unlike the linear band touching, where the Berry curvature is concentrated at the touching $K$-points.

-Using Eq.~(\ref{eq:Chern_def}) and integrating the curvature around the $\Gamma$ point, we can check that the ring has enough curvature to collect a contribution $\pm 1$ to the Chern number of the bands:
+Using Eq.~(\ref{eq:Chern_def}) and integrating the curvature around the $\Gamma$ point within a disk of radius $k$, we can check that the ring has enough curvature to collect a contribution $\pm 1$ to the Chern number of the bands:

 Here $m=-1,0,1$, and the sign depends on the band as well as the sign of the DM interaction.
 As the DM is continuously tuned across the the quadratic band touching transition, the $+1$ and $-1$ Berry charges are exchanged between the two bands, leading to the $\Delta C = 2$ transition for the two lowest bands, as seen along the $D' = -D''$ line in Fig.~\ref{fig:topo_PD} and~\ref{fig:berrysCurvature}.